 Source: U.S. DOE

 In transportation, the cost of hydrogen for biofuels varies depending on the variability in demand and availability of feedstock, assuming approximately 6 MMT H2 annually.
 For industrial use cases, high-end applications are methanol production and steelmaking, while the low end of the range is used to generate ammonia- another popular industrial gas.
-Clean hydrogen is also used for petroleum refining at the same rate (~6 MMT/year) as that steam methane reforming (SMR).
+Clean hydrogen is also used for petroleum refining at the same rate (~6 MMT/year) as that of steam methane reforming (SMR).
 The anticipatory demand in 2050 in industrial end users, blending, power-to-liquid fuels, grid balancing, and energy storage is depicted below.

 Source: U.S. DOE

 The following graph shows the expected industrial hydrogen demand (produced, dispensed, and delivered) as identified by the U.S. DOE.
-Roughly USD 5/kg for hydrogen is likely to pave the way for early adopters in the industrial gas market for fuel cells.
+Roughly USD 5/kg for hydrogen is likely to pave the way for early adopters in the market for fuel cells.
 At about USD4/kg, scenario analyses, 10-14% of all heavy and medium-duty fuel cell trucks are projected at 5-8 MMT annually.
 The research is yet to be refined owing to the uncertainties in fuel cell price, durability, efficiency, on-board storage, and incumbent fuel costs.
 However, these statistics are based on high demand for clean hydrogen and are derived based on the assumption that the DOE targets will be met in the future.
 IRA tax credits are set to support FCEV deployment in the forthcoming years, and the EPA will continue administering IRA programs.

 Source: U.S. DOE